JamesIde/get-tracked/README.md

 2. Run npm install on the root directory to install any packages.
 3. Create a MongoDB account, and set up MongoDB Cloud with the database.
 Follow [this guide](https://www.mongodb.com/docs/atlas/getting-started/) to do so.
 4. An optional step, install MongoDB Compass, a desktop app to monitor your database.
 Connect via the connection string generated through MongoDB cloud.
-5. Create a .env file that contents your port number, MONGO_URI and JWT secret.
+5. Create a .env file that contains your port number, MONGO_URI and JWT secret.
 6. Change directory to the client by doing cd/client.
 7. Run npm install to install any packages.
 8. Run npm run dev to start the client and server, register a user to populate the database.